odoni/ig-order-receiver/README.md

 # ig-order-receiver
 The goal of this service is to provide a simple interface that allows users to upload an order file in XML format.
-The interface also provides a visualizer to the queue status.

 ## Instructions to run
 Create a runnable and deployable jar file